-Mac-and-cheese just became a weeknight possibility thanks to this easy no-roux recipe.
-Traditionally, mac-and-cheese begins with a béchamel sauce that is thickened by a butter and flour roux.
-In this version, we skip the roux all-together and use good ol’ American cheese.
+Mac and cheese just became a weeknight possibility thanks to this easy no-roux recipe.
+Traditionally, m&c begins with a béchamel sauce that is thickened by a butter and flour roux.
+In this version, we skip the roux altogether and use good ol’ American cheese.
 American has an ingredient in it called sodium citrate that binds it together and gives it its supreme meltability.
-Here, this magical compound gives our sauce a thick Velveeta-like creaminess, but with the flavor of more complex cheeses like cheddar and gruyere.
+Here, this magical compound gives our sauce a thick Velveeta-like creaminess, but with the flavor of more complex cheeses like cheddar and Gruyère.

 - 4 Tablespoons unsalted butter plus more for greasing

 - 1 pint half-and-half

 - 4 ounces American cheese thinly sliced or shredded, about 6 slices

 - 8 ounces mixed shredded cheese such as cheddar, Gruyère, or Swiss

 - Kosher salt and pepper